lamentoeldi/DistributedCalc/README.md

 `TIME_DIVISION_MS`: Time in milliseconds which `/` operation takes (default: `1`), must be non-negative integer

 ## Agent
-Agent is a worker node of calculation cluster
+Agent is a slave node of distributed calculator

-It uses long polling to receive tasks via ***Orchestrator*** API
+- It pulls tasks from orchestrator to process and sends the result back after processing
+- It supports horizontal scaling via ***reverse proxy***

-NOTICE: On start up, agent will try to connect to orchestrator.
+> **NOTICE**: On start up, agent will try to connect to orchestrator.
 It will exit immediately on failure after retries

 ### Configuration
 Agent can be configured via environment variables